TDIV/TBM3/README.md

-TBM3 (Tight Binding Model for Materials at Mesoscale) is a C++ based numerical tool package and framework that designed for construct ‘any’ kind of lattice structure with multi-orbital and spin degree of freedom to solve the basic nano-scale electronic structure.
+TBM3 (Tight-Binding Modeling for Materials at Mesoscale) is a C++ based numerical tool package and framework that designed for construct ‘any’ kind of lattice structure with multi-orbital and spin degree of freedom to solve the basic nano-scale electronic structure.
 It is to designed to construct a highly flexible and reusable framework for anyone to easily solve the multi-scale quantum mechnical model and extract useful physical quantities.

 ## Features